-Moore is the ninth head coach in Matador history as the program enters its 56th year of competition in 2014-15.
+Moore is the ninth head coach in Matador history, as the program completed its 56th year of competition in 2014-15.

 While at USF, Moore coached three first-round draft picks and eight players taken in the first 10 rounds of the MLB Draft.
 Of the eight players, only one had been previously drafted out of high school and three were walk-ons.
 In addition, Moore helped USF achieve numerous accomplishments both on the field and off.
 Before his arrival, the Dons had never competed in an NCAA Regional.
 During his tenure, USF reached the NCAA Tournament three times, including twice in the past three seasons.

 Moore began his collegiate coaching career at USF in 2002 as an assistant coach and recruiting coordinator for the Dons.
 In that role, Moore developed Diamond University, a life skills training program for student-athletes that is in progress today at CSUN.
 He served in that capacity until 2009, when he took a position as the pitching coach at the University of Washington for one season before heading back to his alma mater.

 Three members of his pitching staff were drafted in 2012 and under his leadership the team achieved a program best 3.24 GPA last fall.
 In 2005, the USF pitching staff had a conference-best 2.86 ERA, ranking 6th nationally.
 Opponents hit just .234.